DangerousPrototypes/BusPirate5-docs-firmware/docs/overview/probehooks.md

 |ETA|ETA3122|60VDC/1A|1.13g|PA|![](./img/eta3122.png)|Black, Red|
 |Cleqee, Various|P5013|30VDC/5A|-|PA|![](./img/p5013.png)|Black, White, Red, Yellow, Green, Blue|

-This style of probe hook probably has the best cost to hassle ratio, and will work in lots of different situations.
+This style of probe hook probably has the best cost to hassle ratio and works in lots of different situations.
 It’s a great starter probe that will withstand a small amount of abuse while still remaining useful.
 If you don’t know what probe to get, this is probably the one.

 The EZ-Hook brand EZXKM was popularized by the Saleae Logic when it was first introduced, though the internet suggests Saleae changed to a different brand at some point.
 The original EZ-Hook XKM hook is available at Mouser and Digikey for $3-$4 each, significantly cheaper than we can source them in China so you won’t find them in our store.